Impeached ex-president makes first public appearance after refusing dozen previous hearings

 Media were permitted to film for about a minute before the trial began, making it the first time a lower court criminal trial, not just a verdict, was televised.

-Another hearing for his bail is also being held later in the day, following his request.
-Many suspect that Yoon's decision to appear for Friday's hearing was mainly due to that, criticizing him for selectively attending hearings that serve his own interests.
+Later in the day, another hearing for his bail was also held upon his request, which drew criticism from those who suspect that Yoon's decision to appear at Friday's hearing was a calculated tactic to attend only hearings that serve his own interests.

 기사 이미지 확대 보기